 The TA provider, in collaboration with the CCM, will analyse internal functioning and dynamics of the CCM and conduct interviews with in -country key stakeholders to get the information necessary to develop a diagnostic and improvement plan for each CCM.
 This improvement plan is to be submitted to the Global Fund Secretariat.

 CCMs that are fully compliant will be granted “CCM Eligibility Clearance” for one year from the assessment.
 This Clearance allows the CCM to submit a Concept Note without having to go through the CCM Eligibility Screening (3 to 6).

 For non-compliant CCMs, TA providers will support the CCM to elaborate a milestone-driven improvement plan.
 The Global Fund will determine if the proposed plan is reasonable and agree on whether or not it is acceptable.
 Non-adherence to the improvement plan will impact current and future funding.

-The CCM Eligibility and Performance Assessment tool is available here:
+The CCM Eligibility and Performance Assessment matrix is available here:

-A version of this tool for Regional Coordinating Mechanisms (RCM) will be made available soon.
+A version of this matrix for Regional Coordinating Mechanisms (RCM) will be made available soon.

 The following CCM minutes template is a recommended good practice tool for CCMs to use.
 It was designed to:

 The present template was designed after an in-depth analysis of around 3,000 pages of CCM minutes in preparation of Round 9 proposal submission to the Global Fund.
 The study showed that: